archanaraj-m/k8s/teamstasks/complet-cicd.md

 ![preview](./k8s_images/k8s137.png)
 * After that jenkins is ready to use click on start using jenkins
 ![preview](../teamstasks/k8s_images/k8s138.png)
-1. Jenkins - Install "SSH Pipeline Steps" plugin and "Gradle":
+5. Jenkins - If needed Install "SSH Pipeline Steps" plugin and "Gradle":
 * SSH Pipeline Steps:
 * we need to install one more plugin SSH Pipeline Steps which we are going to use for SSH into k8smaster and k8sworker server.